mmisamore/fregetalk/fregetalk.md

 (.) :: (b -> c) -> (a -> b) -> (a -> c)
 ```

-> - Extensive use of higher-order functions (i.e. functions that take other
-functions as arguments)

 > - The output of any function depends *only* on its input, and not on any other state

-> - Program execution consists of evaluating one (typically huge) expression
+> - Program execution consists of evaluating expressions, not executing statements

+> - Examples of imperative languages with some functional features: C#, Java 8,
+Scala, JavaScript.
+These are not functional programming languages.

 # What is Pure Functional Programming?

 > - Everything in Functional Programming, plus ...

-> - Evaluating expressions does not cause side-effects (e.g.
+> - Evaluating expressions does not cause side-effects (i.e. observable interactions
-accessing DB, printing to screen, writing files, launching missiles, etc.)
+with state or the outside world)

 > - In any context, evaluating an expression more than once always gives the
 same answer

-> - Variable assignment doesn't exist; all data structures are *immutable* and
+> - Variable (re)assignment doesn't exist; all data structures are *immutable* and
 *persistent*

-> - A totally pure functional program does nothing but <span
-style="color:red">generate heat</span>
+> - Expressions representing I/O actions are specially labeled.
+Evaluating these
+does *not* cause I/O to occur.

 # Purity - Why it Matters